secretstartups/handbook/workflow/index.html.md

 The purpose of our retrospective is to help our team at GitLab learn and improve as much as possible from every monthly release.

-Our retrospective consists of three parts: Team Retrospectives, Retrospective Summary, and Retrospective Discussion.
+Each retrospective consist of three parts:

-For each monthly release, a Retrospective planning and execution issue is opened by the moderator to help us coordinate this work.
+- [Team Retrospectives](https://about.gitlab.com/handbook/engineering/management/team-retrospectives/): retrospectives held by individual teams
+- [Retrospective Summary](https://about.gitlab.com/handbook/engineering/workflow/#retrospective-summary): a short pre-recorded video which summarizes the learnings across all team retrospectives
+- [Retrospective Discussion](https://about.gitlab.com/handbook/engineering/workflow/#retrospective-discussion): a 25 minute live discussion diving into retrospective discussion topics]

 **Timeline**

+- `M-1 26th`: GitLab Bot opens [Team Retrospective](/handbook/engineering/management/team-retrospectives/) issue for the current milestone.
+- `M, 19th`: Team Retrospectives should be held.
 - `M, 24th`: Moderator opens the Retrospective planning and execution issue.
 - `M, 24th` to `M+1, 3rd`: Participants complete the Retrospective planning and execution issue, add their notes to the [retro doc](https://docs.google.com/document/d/1nEkM_7Dj4bT21GJy0Ut3By76FZqCfLBmFQNVThmW2TY/edit#), and suggest and vote on discussion topics.
 - `M+1, 4th`: Moderator records the Retrospective Summary video and announces the video and discussion topics.
 - `M+1, 6th`: Retrospective Discussion is held.

 **Moderator**

-The moderator of each retrospective is responsible for the execution of the Retrospective Summary and Retrospective Discussion.
+The moderator of each retrospective is responsible for:

+- Coordinating the Retrospective planning and execution issue.
+- Presenting the Retrospective Summary.
+- Hosting the Retrospective Discussion.

 The job of a moderator is to remain objective and is focused on guiding conversations forward.
 The moderator for each retrospective is assigned by the VP Development in each milestone.

+**Retrospective planning and execution issue**

+For each monthly release, a Retrospective planning and execution issue ([example](https://gitlab.com/gitlab-com/www-gitlab-com/-/issues/8418)) is opened by the moderator to help us coordinate this work.

+**Retro doc**

+The [retro doc](https://docs.google.com/document/d/1nEkM_7Dj4bT21GJy0Ut3By76FZqCfLBmFQNVThmW2TY/edit) is a Google Doc we use to collaborate on for our Retrospective Summary and Retrospective Discussion.

 ### Team Retrospectives